 There is no such office within the body of Christ, for the role of pastor is a gift to the Church for the equipping the Saints to do the work of the Gospel (Ephesians 4:11-12).
 You only find the term "pastor(s)" used in the KJV in Jeremiah and in the Ephesian passage.
 Out of the chute in Jeremiah 2:8, priests are delineated from pastors and then begins a long diatribe against the pastors by God.

 - 2:8 They have sinned against Him

 - 10:21 They have become brutish.
-Once I, along with my wife and several other concerned members of a local church sat down with the "pastors" over a book that had been introduced as suggested reading and a class set up to teach its' principles.
+Once I, along with my wife and several other concerned members of a local church sat down with the pastors over a book that had been introduced as suggested reading and a class set up to teach its' principles.
 In short we told to shut up and just obey our leadership.
-Many us left that fellowship and as 10:21 warns, they were in the middle a church building program the head pastor had a nervous breakdown and they have become a cold typical American religious club.
+Many us left that fellowship and as 10:21 warns, they were in the middle a church building program during which the head pastor had a nervous breakdown.
+They have become a cold typical American religious club.

 - 12:10 They have destroyed His vineyard (not theirs, but don't tell them that)

 - 22:22 The wind (the latest trends and popular teachings) shall eat up our pastors and their lovers (those who follow the man rather than Jesus) shall be confounded

 - 23:1-2 God will not let them (pastors) go unpunished

 Does any of this have a familiar ring to it?
 There truly is nothing new under the sun.